Challenging a Statutory Demand

 If the court is satisfied that your reasons for challenging the statutory demand are valid, it will set aside the demand.
 This means that the creditor will not be able to take you to court for the debt.

 However, if the court is not satisfied that your reasons for challenging the statutory demand are valid, the demand will stand.
-This means that the creditor may be able to take you to court for the debt, and if you are found to be liable, you may be ordered to pay the debt and any court costs.
+This means that the creditor may be able to take you to court for the debt, and if you are found to be liable, you may be ordered to pay the debt and any legal costs or court costs.

 It is important to note that challenging a statutory demand is a complex legal process.
 If you are considering challenging a statutory demand, you should seek legal advice from a qualified debt advisor or solicitor.